education-research/11-plus/README.md

 ## Keywords
 Socio-Economic Circumstances; Social Justice/equity; Education Policy; Political Economic and Cultural Contexts; Secondary education; Assessment; Quantitative Methods; Exploratory studies
 ## Structure of the paper.
 The statutory guidance for admissions to state funded schools in England is based on three key criteria: transparency, objectivity, and fairness.
 Academically selective admissions are predicated on the admissions test (commonly called "the 11-plus".)
 The paper investigates how these key criteria are met.
-Underpinning that are several appendixes which cover the quantitative research briefly
+Underpinning that are several appendixes which cover the quantitative research.
+A brief description of each follows.
 ## 11-plus survey
 Over 90% of secondary schools now determine their own admission arrangements.
 The proportion for selective "grammar" schools is 95%.
 The test is not regulated by Ofqual or monitored by the Department for Education.
 The research captures the size and cost of the 2024 test.
 [The results](https://github.com/education-research/11-plus/blob/main/data/2024-11-plus-survey-results.xlsx) are shared in this repository.
 ## Reliability and Validity